 - Once you are registered with the Disability Resources Office, you may arrange for the release of provided information to the registered dietitian in Dining.
 The information you provide will only be shared with other relevant staff on a need to know basis as required by law.

-- A University Committee may evaluate the information provided.
-The committee representation may include professionals from the Disability Resources Office, University Health Services, the Counseling Center, NC State Dining, Office for Institutional Equity and Diversity and/or other university departments as needed.
+- A University Committee will evaluate the information provided.
+The committee representation will include professionals from the Disability Resources Office, University Health Services, the Counseling Center, NC State Dining, Office for Institutional Equity and Diversity and/or other university departments as needed.

 - Neither the presence of a disability or approval for a Dining accommodation guarantees other specific requests.